m-lab/prometheus-support/README.md

 Create the ConfigMap for prometheus (only create a ConfigMap for one of cluster or federation, not both):

+TODO(soltesz): move environment variables (like gcloud-project) to a separate directory.

     kubectl create configmap prometheus-federation-config \
+        --from-literal=gcloud-project=mlab-sandbox
         --from-file=config/federation/prometheus

     kubectl create configmap prometheus-cluster-config \
         --from-file=config/cluster/prometheus